 The Gruta do Lago Azul trail will start with a 40 minutes walk to the cave, then, after descending 100 meters, you will see the lake and its' crystal-clear water.
 The depth is 72 meters and when the light hits, the water will have an intense blue color.
 After, visit the Rio da Prata and enjoy some snorkelling before your dive begins at the East of Olho Dágua River.
 On this course you will find the rich flora and if you are a little bit lucky maybe you can see others wild animals such as the peccary and curassow.
 Arrive to the most transparent waters you've ever seen and the chance to see some stunning marine wildlife.
 Once you're out of the water, you will head to the Hole of Macaws for a chance to spot this stunning birds as they feed on salt and minerals, with a stunning natural backdrop.

-Over the next 3 days you will explore the Caiman Ecological Refuge, one of the best wildlife viewing locations in the South Pantanal.
+Explore the Caiman Ecological Refuge, one of the best wildlife viewing locations in the South Pantanal.
 The area is home to hundreds of species of mammals, birds and reptiles and offers you the best chance of seeing jaguars in the wild.
 A well-respected jaguar conservation project is also based here and you will get the chance to see their work from up-close (possibility to spend a full day with the biologists, please inquire for further information).
 Activities include photographic safaris in specially adapted vehicles, guided walks, canoeing and night safaris.

 Begin the day with a visit to the historical old centre of Rio, and then onwards to the Praia Vermelha - the landing station for the cable cars to Sugar Loaf Mountain.
 Get some stunning birds-eye views of various parts of the city and when you are at the summit, take in some stunning views across the bay of Rio de Janeiro.
 End your day with a caipirinha watching the sunset over Copacabana.